 This is not such an easy one to spot.
 Good quality indian products which are popular with tourists, such as cashmere and pashmina, are usually expensive.
 A low price is almost a sure fire sign that the product is fake.
 However, there are many retailers who still peddle fake products at premium prices.
 To ensure you buy only the right stuff, make sure to check official sources and get them only from the authentic/authorized online/offline retailers.

 Some reported fake products: Rajasthali brand in Rajasthan

 Rule of thumb: if something is too good to be true, it is.

 7. Flower bracelet/red string/indian flag tokens/free gifts

 This is India’s version of the friendship band in France/Europe.
-Their modus operandi is to talk you to make you comfortable, and once you let your guard down, they tie the bracelet/string on your wrist as a sign of friendship.
+Their modus operandi is to talk to you to make you comfortable, and once you let your guard down, they tie the bracelet/string on your wrist as a sign of friendship.
 Once tied, they will demand payment and you will find it impossible to remove.
 They might also initially claim it is free only to demand payment later.

 Like the bracelet/string, you might find Indian ladies pining the Indian flag onto you forcefully at metro stations and bridges, or anywhere where the only path is a narrow one.

 Besides bracelet/strings, it can be anything which is given “free”, so watch out.

 Rule of thumb: Fold your arms and avoid anyone u see holding such bracelets or strings; reject free gifts